Check your flashlights and stock up on bottled water: Hurricane season is again upon us.

 7. Protect your credit and portfolio.
 Keep those credit cards paid off so you'll be able to draw on them if needed.
 Make sure your other bills are paid off on time, and anticipate any that may come due while you might be away.
 (We were assessed late charges from one creditor for a bill we never received because our mailbox had blown away.)
 Review your investment portfolio, and place any stop-losses necessary to prevent you from having additional worries.

-One final note: Should you incur damage, make sure you check out the business credentials of repair workers before hiring anyone.
-Affected areas are often flooded with many unlicensed and uninsured contractors following the storms, and you know what happens if problems arise then: You get hosed again!
+One final note: Should you incur damage, make sure you check out the business credentials of repair workers before hiring.
+Affected areas are often flooded with unlicensed and uninsured contractors, and you know what happens if problems arise then: You get hosed again!

 Whew!
 Now that you've done all that, your house may still be left twisting in the wind, but at least you won't be blown out financially.
-You may even sit back and decide whether to invest in such companies as Motley Fool Inside Value pick Home Depot
+You may consider whether you want to bet on a busy season that could be good for home-repair retailers like Motley Fool Inside Value pick Home Depot

 For related reading, see:

 - The Future of the Mississippi Gulf Coast